smerth/template-gatsby-theme/docs/publishing-pre-releases.md

 ## Initial release

-We'll start by making the first commit of the project, with the code for the initial release and the message `feat: initial commit`.
-When pushing that commit, on `master` **semantic-release** will release the version `1.0.0` and make it available on the default distribution channel which is the dist-tag `@latest` for npm.
+Start with a branch off of `main`.
+Make the first commit of the project, with the code for the initial release and the message `feat: initial commit`.
+When pushing that commit, on `main` **semantic-release** will release the version `1.0.0` and make it available on the default distribution channel which is the dist-tag `@latest` for npm.

 The Git history of the repository is: